Training Information

 Minimum Data Set (MDS) Training

-This fall the Nursing Home Licensure and Certification Section is offering training for the October 2024 Minimum Data Set (MDS) coding updates.
-Along with the MDS updates, training sessions wil also include information about the CMS Schizophrenia Audits, Preadmission Screening and Resident Review (PASRR), Most Frequent MDS and Care Plan citations and their related regulations, helpful iQIES Reports, and Resources available for anyone completing the MDS assessment.
+Training sessions will include information about the CMS Schizophrenia Audits, Preadmission Screening and Resident Review (PASRR), Most Frequent MDS and Care Plan citations and their related regulations, helpful iQIES Reports, and Resources available for anyone completing the MDS assessment.

-Five 90-minute training sessions reviewing the MDS item updates will be offered in September and October via Teams.
+Seven 90-minute training sessions reviewing the MDS item updates will be offered in March and April via Teams.
 We encourage all disciplines participating in completing any section of the MDS to attend.
-There is no charge and the sessions have been set up for participants to attend any session listed.
+There is no charge, and the sessions have been set up for participants to attend any session listed.
 The link for Teams is the same for every session.

-The Fall 2024 MDS Updates handout is below the training dates and Teams link.
+The Spring 2025 MDS Updates handout is below the training dates and Teams link.

 Please Note: Registration is not necessary to link into Teams.